Non-Smooth Solutions of the Navier-Stokes Equation and their Means: Analyticity

-\cite{FoiManRos04}, eq.
-(8.1).
-Here we write $(-\Delta)(u_1 + iu_2) = (-\Delta) u_1 + i(-\Delta) u_2$.
+The complexified bilinear form $B_\mathbb{C}$ is written as sum of its real and imaginary parts.
+The same splitting of the other complex terms in (\ref{eq:complex-ns}) into real and imaginary terms is used, with individual estimates for the real and imaginary terms.

 Due to the periodic boundary conditions, the Stokes operator has been reduced to $-\nu\Delta$.
 This simple identity reduces estimates of the complex term to estimates of the corresponding real terms, as in \cite{FoiManRos04}.
-We do not require analyticity for the Stokes operator, established in \cite{FoiManRos04}, in any case.
-We use the same splitting of the other complex terms in (\ref{eq:complex-ns}) into real and imaginary terms with individual estimates for the real and imaginary terms.
+Analyticity for the Stokes operator in $\mathcal{H}$, established in \cite{FoiManRos04} extends to analyticity in $\mathcal{V}^*$.